Bhavya1976/Spring-Boot-Tasks/README.md

-Performing the CRUD operations for a RESTFUL application using the h2 database
+Generating the API documentation using the Swagger2